Grid Trading Bot: What Is it?

 Bot progress table shows Unsold volume, Unrealised profit/loss and Current rate as well as the chart that shows where the latest Buy and Sell orders are placed.

 - Unsold volume is the total value of your position in base currency.
-It equals the sum of First order and Extra Orders you’re currently holding for which Sell orders haven’t been executed.
+It equals the sum of the First order and Extra Orders you’re currently holding for which Sell orders haven’t been executed.

 - Realised profit - is the profit you received after sell orders were executed for the whole cycle.

-Be aware that if you have realised profit but you have unrealised loss (i.e. unrealised profit parameter is negative) that means that if you exit position right now you will actually have a loss.
+Be aware that if you have realised profit but you have an unrealised loss (i.e. unrealised profit parameter is negative) that means that if you exit position right now you will actually have a loss.

-Active Orders table shows orders that were placed but not executed, but no more than 2 orders simultaneously (it is like open orders table on the exchange).
+Active Orders table shows orders that were placed but not executed, but no more than 2 orders simultaneously (it is like an open orders table on the exchange).

-Trade History shows all orders that have been filled fully or partially (i.e. like trade history you see on the exchange).
+Trade History shows all orders that have been filled fully or partially (i.e. like the trade history you see on the exchange).
 Be advised that trade is not equal to order in the sense that if the order was executed in 3 parts, it will be shown as 3 trades in this table.